Sneak Peek – Marked

 And the air hummed.

 Not mechanically.
 Not the ambient white noise of atmospheric pressure or wind through branches.
 This was a frequency.
 A resonance.
 Low and constant and alive.
 I felt it less in my ears than in the cage of my chest, vibrating against my sternum like a tuning fork pressed to bone.
 My body hummed along in tune, like someone had struck a giant gong the size of a bus and that long, shimmering note vibrated through my entire body.
 My blood hummed.
 My bones resonated.
 Like a tree with deep roots but with every leaf and branch shaking.
-By eyes buzzed.
+My eyes buzzed.
 Even the air moving up and down my throat felt like it was moving.
 Alive.

 Extraordinary.